apache/pekko-http-quickstart-scala.g8/docs/src/main/paradox/index.md

 [info] Loading global plugins from /Users/x/.sbt/0.13/plugins ...
 [info] Running com.example.QuickstartServer
-[2019-10-24 15:26:39,182] [INFO] [HelloAkkaHttpServer] [HelloAkkaHttpServer-akka.actor.default-dispatcher-3] [akka://HelloAkkaHttpServer/user/HttpServer] - Server online at http://127.0.0.1:8080/
+[2019-10-24 15:26:39,182] [INFO] [HelloPekkoHttpServer] [HelloPekkoHttpServer-pekko.actor.default-dispatcher-3] [pekko://HelloPekkoHttpServer/user/HttpServer] - Server online at http://127.0.0.1:8080/
 ```

-The Akka HTTP server is now running, and you can test it by sending simple HTTP requests.
+The Pekko HTTP server is now running, and you can test it by sending simple HTTP requests.

 You can restart it by entering `reStart` again, and stop it with `reStop`.
 To restart your application each time a change is detected, run `~reStart`.

 ## Example app overview

 The user registry example contains functionality for adding, retrieving, or deleting a single user and for  retrieving all users.
-Akka HTTP provides a [domain-specific language](https://en.wikipedia.org/wiki/Domain-specific_language) (DSL) to simplify the definition of endpoints as a `Route`.
+Pekko HTTP provides a [domain-specific language](https://en.wikipedia.org/wiki/Domain-specific_language) (DSL) to simplify the definition of endpoints as a `Route`.
 In this example, a `Route` defines: the paths `/users` and `/user`, the available HTTP methods, and when applicable, parameters or payloads.

 When the example app starts up, it creates an ActorSystem with a `UserRegistry` Actor and binds the defined routes to a port, in this case, `localhost:8080`.
 When the endpoints are invoked, they interact with the `UserRegistry` Actor, which contains the business logic.
 The diagram below illustrates runtime behavior, where that the HTTP server receives for the defined `route` endpoints, which are handled by the `UserRegistry` actor: